8e7an/dotvim/NOTES.md

 `{number}<ctrl-w>>` Increase width of split by {number}.

-`<ctrl-e>` Scroll the buffer down one line.

-`<ctrl-y>` Scroll the buffer up one line.

 `:only` / `:on` Close the other buffers/tabs leaving the current one only open.

 `:<ctrl-f>` Open up, and edit, the : command history.
 Can use vim commands to navigate and edit here.
 Enter to fire the command the cursor is under.
 Enter on the default blank or `<ctrl-c>` to escape.
-This can be a preferrable option over using cursor up and down keys to navigate the : commands history.
+This can be a preferable option over using cursor up and down keys to navigate the : commands history.

 `/ <ctrl-f>` or `/ <ctrl-f>` Open up, and edit, the / or ? command history.
 Can use vim commands to navigate and edit here.
 Enter to fire the find the cursor is under.
 Enter on the default blank or `<ctrl-c>` to escape.
-This can be a preferrable option over using cursor up and down keys to navigate the / or ? commands history.
+This can be a preferable option over using cursor up and down keys to navigate the / or ? commands history.

 Assign local buffer hello the sting "world":